moule-group/DCS-Flow/README.md

 cnss workflow --get-params
 ```

 Edit the workflow parameters file to match the following values.
-Check the [Workflow Parameters Selection](https://gitlab.com/lucassamir1/adam-moule/-/blob/MacOSInstall/README.md#workflow-parameters-selection) for information on how values can be selected.

 ```
 {
     "krelax": [